mbowe4/Notes/Spring Boot.md

 ## Why Spring Boot??
 * reduced time of developments & deployment
 * easily create enterprise-production-ready Spring applications
-* embedded containers such as Tomcat, Undertown, Jetty, etc.
+* embedded containers such as Tomcat, Undertow, Jetty, etc.
+* easily build scaleable applications for the cloud

 #### Maven & Spring Boot
 * Maven is a build/dependency managment tool that allows you to delcare all dependencies in a single file (pom.xml)